Hello, this is

 I conduct data-centric research focused on enhancing LLMs with synthetic data.

-- 🐱 KodCode [ACL’25] is the largest fully-synthetic open-source dataset providing verifiable solutions and tests for LLM coding.
+- 🐱 KodCode [ACL’25] is the largest fully-synthetic open-source dataset providing verifiable solutions and tests for LLM coding -> Kimi K2.

 - 🦁 VisualSphinx is a synthetic open-source dataset for visual logic reasoning.